Did Yogi’s defiance of ‘Noida jinx” led to BJP’s by-poll loss in UP?

 It all began in 1998 when Vir Bahadur Singh, the then chief minister of UP lost power a couple of days after he visited Noida.
 The other victims of this jinx have been Mulayam Singh, Mayawati and Kalyan Singh.

-Yogi however defied the jinx and visited Noida.
+Yogi, however, defied the jinx and visited Noida.
 Losing Gorakhpur was bitter for Yogi as he has been an MP from that constituency for five terms.
-Further the constituency has been with a representative of the Gorakhnath Mutt for at least 3 decades.
+Further, the constituency has been with a representative of the Gorakhnath Mutt for at least 3 decades.

 OneIndia News